rht-labs/enablement-docs/1-the-manual-menace/README.md

 * [OpenShift Applier](https://github.com/redhat-cop/openshift-applier) - used to apply OpenShift objects to an OpenShift Cluster.

 ## Big Picture
-This exercise begins with an empty Cluster
-> TODO - add big picture here...
+> The Big Picture is our emerging architecture; starting with an empty cluser we populate it with projects and some ci/cd tooling.

 ![ds-messing-around.gif](../images/exercise1/ds-messing-around.gif)